Basic Usage of Process Management

 7. Set up Action name (Button name).

-In this example, enter "Apply".
+In this example, we will enter "Apply".

 Screenshot: "Action name (Button name)"